savaki/reagent-isomorphic/README.md

   shimming this isn't the case.
 Consequently, restler is used server side and cljs-ajax is used client side with a facade to hide the differences from the app.

+* When a page is first rendered that calls an API, both the server side and client side will attempt to execute the query unless additional logic is added.

 * More to come ...

 ## Components